 The comfort and quality of rooms and breakfast offered at this hotel is possibly the best value in the downtown area, if one does not mind the lack of room service here and the ‘gym’, which is limited to a couple of window-side treadmills.
 Amenities include complimentary Wi-Fi, air conditioning, television and laundry service.
 On top of this, their restaurants serve some great cuisine, especially the authentic Japanese restaurant, ‘Horikawa’, on the 19th floor.
 If one wants to dine outside the hotel, there are plenty of options in Shinjuku as well as on the doorstop in Takashimaya Department Store, which is home to an outstanding food court.

 This hotel’s location is incredibly useful – sat right on Shinjuku station’s south exit – guests have access to the city’s largest transport hub with connections to practically anywhere in Tokyo and beyond.
-As well as the shinkansen bullet trains that Japan is famous for, one can also take multiple local trains and buses from here.
+As well as the 'shinkansen' bullet trains that Japan is famous for, one can also take multiple local trains and buses from here.
 Dining and shopping options are also in vast supply underneath the tracks here as it is said to be Tokyo’s busiest station – with no less than a million passengers going through it every single day!
 Several of Tokyo’s major sights are a mere walk away from this hotel, from Shinjuku park, Meiji shrine and Harajuku.
-Families are bound to feel welcome at this hotel as it is more child-friendly than most of the luxury hotels we offer, plus it provides quick access to suitable entertainment, such as the iconic robot restaurant.
+Families are bound to feel welcome at this hotel as it is more child-friendly than most of the luxury hotels in the capital, plus it provides quick access to suitable entertainment, such as the iconic robot restaurant.

 - Leslie Siben, India

 - Krista Weir, Sri Lanka

 - Anonymous, India